sib-swiss/containers-snakemake-training/docs/course_material/day2/4_optimising_snakemake.md

 1. For larger parts belonging to the same workflow, it is recommended to split the main Snakefile into smaller snakefiles, each containing rules with a common topic.
 Smaller snakefiles are then integrated into the main Snakefile with the `include` statement.
 In this case, all rules share a common config file.
 See the [official documentation](https://snakemake.readthedocs.io/en/v8.20.5/snakefiles/modularization.html#includes) for more explanations

     ??? info "Rules organisation"
-        How to organise rules is up to you, but a common approach would be to create "thematic" modules, *i.e.* regroup rules involved in the same general step of the workflow.
+        There is no official guideline on how to regroup rules, but a simple and logic approach is to create "thematic" snakefiles, _i.e._ place rules related to the same topic in the same file.
 Modularisation is a common practice in programming in general: it is often easier to group all variables, functions, classes... related to a common theme into a single script, package, software...

 1. The final level of modularisation enables combination and re-use of rules in the same workflow and between workflows.
 This is done with the `module` statement, similarly to Python `import`.
 See the [official documentation](https://snakemake.readthedocs.io/en/v8.20.5/snakefiles/modularization.html#snakefiles-modules) for more explanations